-Capitalised income.
+1 Capitalised income

-Income statement adjustments explained in Table 7 and Balance sheet adjustments explained in Table 9.
+2 Income statement adjustments explained in Table 4 and Balance sheet adjustments explained in Table 5 in the Financial review.

 Investment and realisation activity

 The Company was active in its markets in the year to March 2015, selling its investment in Eversholt Rail, which crystallised a very strong return for shareholders, and committing over £114 million to new investments in the Core infrastructure and primary PPP markets.
 The £77.6 million investment in the Oiltanking companies in the Core infrastructure mid market and the £36.6 million commitments to five new primary PPP projects across northern Europe are a demonstration of the Investment Adviser's ability to make investments in attractive areas of the infrastructure market in these very competitive market conditions.